yahoohung/react-zustand-form/examples/README.md

 ## Import paths

-- When you consume the library from npm: `import { useForm } from 'react-zustand-form'`.
+- When you consume the library from npm: `import { useForm } from 'rezend-form'`.
 - When developing inside this repo, the examples import from `../../src` so you see changes instantly.

 ## Project layout